Marc12O/Heltec_Base_HellSchreiber/README.md

 For Heltec V3 LoRa boards (868 MHz or 915 MHz range)

-Originals are example from Heltec_Unofficial (Rop Gongrijp) and the RadioLib (Jan Gromeš)
+Originals are examples from Heltec_Unofficial (Rop Gongrijp) and the RadioLib (Jan Gromeš)

 I just combined some things